jbatnozic/hobgoblin-engine/Hobgoblin/README.md

 ### Modules:
 Hobgoblin provides its features across several mutually independent (with two exceptions) modules:

+ - **ChipmunkPhysics:** [A C-based physics engine](https://chipmunk-physics.net/) not written by me but only embedded within Hobgoblin, with some type-safety extensions included.
  - **ColDetect:** Facilities for efficient broad-phase and narrow-phase 2D collision detection.
 (NOTE: Narrow-phase not yet implemented)
  - **Graphics:** Various utilities for rendering stuff on-screen, loading sprites, packing them onto textures etc.
+ - **Math:** Math stuff - geometry, trigonometry etc.
  - **QAO:** Event-driven framework for managing [active game objects](https://en.wikipedia.org/wiki/Active_object).
  However, the traditional threaded approach is greatly simplified  in that it's designed to be single-threaded - objects can implement certain "event" methods and the single-threaded QAO runtime calls them periodically in a well